Blog

 Vertical (scale-up): upgrade inside the server

 Add new drives to free bays, or replace existing drives with denser/faster media.
 The advantages are simplicity and low latency: everything’s local, no distributed software layer to manage.
 Swapping from HDD or SATA SSD to NVMe can be transformative, dropping latency to the tens or hundreds of microseconds and pushing aggregate throughput to multi-GB/s per device.
-NVMe is now mainstream and ubiquitous; it’s the default performance tier for new SSDs and accounts for well over half of enterprise-class SSD capacity in the field.
+NVMe remains the standard interface for high-performance SSDs across modern server form factors.
+Current PCIe 4.0 and PCIe 5.0 enterprise drives range from multi-GB/s throughput into double-digit GB/s throughput, with hundreds of thousands to millions of IOPS depending on model and workload.
 The physical and architectural constraints are also server-bound: finite drive bays and controller bandwidth, and a single server as a single failure domain.
 Expansions can eventually become forklift upgrades: migrate to a larger chassis, or offload to another system.

 Add servers and distribute data using a distributed storage layer such as Ceph.
 Each node contributes CPU, RAM, and storage, so both capacity and throughput scale.
-The key: there’s no single controller or filesystem to saturate, and Ceph replicates or erasure-codes data across nodes (a RAIN pattern); the cluster automatically rebalances when new OSDs (drives) are added or replaced, so the system is resilient to node failures as well.
+The key: there’s no single controller or filesystem to saturate, and Ceph replicates or erasure-codes data across nodes (a RAIN pattern); the cluster rebalances when new OSDs (drives) are added or replaced, so the system is resilient to node failures as well.
 The trade-off: operational complexity, and a slight network latency overhead vs. local disk access.
-High-speed fabrics and NVMe-over-Fabrics (NVMeoF) minimizes the penalty; 10-GbE or higher and RDMA-based protocols like RoCE are standard in clusters of this sort.
+High-speed fabrics and NVMe-over-Fabrics (NVMe-oF) can reduce the penalty; 10 GbE or faster links are a practical minimum for production Ceph clusters, and RDMA-based protocols like RoCE are common in high-performance designs.
 Scale-out is the long game: if you’re in the hundreds of terabytes to petabyte scale and need parallel throughput for analytics or AI workloads, this is the model that keeps growing.

 A quick comparison